 Long before modern times, tea grew wild and was picked, prepared and enjoyed in rhythm with nature.
 Today, we’re bringing you tea made just the same way.

 IMPORTANT NOTICE - Due to the COVID outbreak and imposed lockdown in Guizhou since 06/09/22, there will be a delay packing and shipping your orders until the situation improves in Oct.
 We’re sorry for the inconvenience and thank you for your patience and understanding.

 茶 Chá: The art that cultivates harmonious relationship between nature and humans.

-Our mission is to restore the ancient narratives of tea beyond colonisation and industrialisation.
+Our mission is to restore the ancient narratives of tea beyond colonisation and industrialisation, so that everyone can benefit from the original version of tea.
 All of our teas come from wild, ancient & indigenous tea trees aged between 400-1500 years old in Guizhou, China.
-They are pesticides & chemicals free and are processed using 100% natural methods that have been passed down for millennia (beyond organic).
+They provide you with much more potent nutrients and flavours, are pesticides & chemicals free and are processed using 100% natural methods that have been passed down for millennia (beyond organic).